agile-students-fall2025/4-final-commyounity/README.md

 CommYOUnity is a social app designed to connect internstional students and people seeking cultural connections in the NYC area.
 CommYOUnity helps them find and join commYOUnity boards centered on shared heritage and interests.

+---

 ### MVP

-The MVP will focus on enabling users to sign up/log in, join or create commYOUnity boards, and interact within commYOUnity boards.
+The MVP will focus on enabling users to sign up/log in, join or create CommYOUnity boards, interact within those boards, and manage their profiles.

+---

 ### Themes